Letting others know about the funeral can be overwhelming, especially if you have a lot of people to tell and you want to tell them quickly.

 One way of announcing the funeral is to put an announcement in a newspaper, either in the print or online edition.

 A funeral notice in a newspaper announces the death and funeral details and can become a tribute to the person who has died, by perhaps containing a verse.
-A funeral notice helps family and friends know that The Southern Co-operative Funeralcare are caring for your loved one’s funeral and provide contact details if they need further assistance.
+A funeral notice helps family and friends know that The Co-operative Funeralcare are caring for your loved one’s funeral and provide contact details if they need further assistance.

 A funeral notice normally includes:

 - Your loved one’s name, age, place of birth and date of death

 - Whether to send flowers